effektif/admin-docs/docs/optional.rst

 Configuring the synchronisation consists of the following steps.

 #.
-Create an Active Directory group which contains all Signavio Workflow users as members.
+Create an Active Directory group that contains all Signavio Workflow users as members.
 #.
-Create an Active Directory group which contains all Signavio Workflow administrators as members.
+Create an Active Directory group that contains all Signavio Workflow administrators as members.
 #.
-(Optional) Create an Active Directory group which contains all groups as members.
+(Optional) Create an Active Directory group that contains all groups as members.
 #.
-Login to Signavio Workflow with your initial user.
+Log in to Signavio Workflow with your initial user.
 #.
-Open the *Organization settings* and go to the tab *LDAP*.
+Open the *Organization settings* and select the *LDAP* tab.
 #.
 Create a new Active Directory configuration.
 #.
 Validate your configuration.
 #.
 Synchronise the users and groups.